ENGL-202: Readings in Poetry

 Course Description in college catalog:

-Critical study of the genre of poetry, including epic, narrative, and lyric poems.
+This course provides critical study of the genre of poetry, which may include epic, narrative, and lyric poems.
+Readings may include authors and works from various historical periods and geographical regions.

 Academic programs for which this course serves as a requirement or an elective: